SDenn12/eng122_ci_cd/README.md

 ## Jenkins

 Jenkins is an open source automation server.
 You can create jobs which will execute a code or process.
 These jobs can be triggered from other events such as the completion of a different job or from a webhook that can be set up on platforms such as github (version control service).

+## Webhooks

+When we push from our localhost on the developers branch the code is sent to github which acts as a webhook.
+This effectively means it is always listening for changes on github and starts the automation process if any change is detected.
+The webhook can be configured in the repository and the payload URL should be the jenkins URL.
+On Jenkins you can set a trigger on a job for whenever the webhook is activated.